Find your path

 Your uWaterloo English degree could take you anywhere.

 You might expect that graduates of our program would become teachers, professors, professional communicators, reporters, novelists, and poets.
-But you might not expect that the Mobile Product Designer for education software company D2L, the Manager of Engineering Education at Google, and the Principal Program Manager Lead on the .NET Team at Microsoft all started their careers at uWaterloo English.
+But you might not expect that the Manager of Engineering Education at Google or the Principal Program Manager Lead on the .NET Team at Microsoft all started their careers at UWaterloo English.

 Our graduates have gone on to positions in a broad variety of fields: